 - Ecology, Ecosystems, and Environmental Policy

 - Transportation and Infrastructure

 Research centers and institutes help to promote interdisciplinary work that involves faculty and research staff from several different departments on and off campus.

 - Advanced Power Systems Research Center (APSRC)

-- Center for Agile and Interconnected Microgrids (AIM)
+- Center for Applied Mathematics and Statistics (CAMS)

 - Center for Technology & Training (CTT)